FraMuCoder/LittleLessProtocolSuite/doc/yaml.md

 **messages**: The command is send in a message.
 There could be different types of messages for the same command, e.g. the one side send a request and the other side must answer with a response or an error.
-All this message types could have differen data therefore you can list all kinds of messages here.
+All this message types could have different data therefore you can list all kinds of messages here.
 If the data structure differs you should add a new message description.
 If the data structure is identical to all types you can describe this as one message.